 Sensitive Hands?
 Keeping your hands soft

 Here is a guaranteed way to keep your hands soft.
-Get a pair of spa gloves.
-Lotion or Vaseline up your hands really well and put the spa gloves on, leave them on overnight.
-Your hands will feel great in the morning!
+Put Lotion or Vaseline on your hands and put Cotton or Spa Gloves on overnight.
+I found this works great!
+My hands feel soft and smooth in the morning.

-Although you may never use a dust mask, it’s wise to have one handy if you are working in an area where clay dust is getting stirred up.
-If you are working on a project in an enclosed area where you are spraying on glazes or working with clay dust you should use a Dust Mask.
-If you are mixing dry glaze or dry clay s a must.
+A Dust Mask is wise to have handy when you are working in an area where clay dust is getting stirred up.
+If you are working on a project in an enclosed area where you are spraying on glazes, working with clay dust, dry kiln wash, or mixing dry glaze, a dust mask is a must.